thomassuedbroecker/cloud-native-starter/workshop-full-day/README.md

 _Note:_ Useful YouTube playlist [Build and deploy a microservice to Kubernetes](https://ibm.biz/BdzVRY)

-## 2. Let’s get started with a cloud native microservice application on Kubernetes and Istio (90 min)
+## 2. Let’s get started with a cloud native microservice application on Kubernetes and Istio [(90 - 120 min)](workshop-full-day/2-Lets-get-started-with-a-cloud-native-microservice-application-on-Kubernetes-with-Istio)

 In this hands-workshop we do address the question: